pghvlaans/sbotools/README.md

   * Util.pm: Read the hints file only once; allow multiple optional dependency specs for the same script
   * Lint the value of SBO_HOME before running anything other than sboconfig
   * Repo.pm: Remove antiquated subroutine migrate_repo()
+  * Install development man pages on SBO::Lib to man 3

 * 3.1 - 2024-12-05
   * sbofind: Allow multiple search terms